GoogleCloudPlatform/click-to-deploy-solutions/object-localization/README.md

 gcloud builds submit . --config cloudbuild.yaml
 ```

-If you face problems with the EventArc API?
+Did you face problems with the EventArc API?
 Please check the #known-issues instructions.

 ## Testing